oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ![Checking if we have GLOBAL temporary tables on source](./images/precheck-task10-src.png " ")

 There are no global temporary tables in our lab.
-When you have them in your database, you can migrate them using Data Pump export/import or generate the metadata from these tables and created them in the target database.
+When you have them in your database, you can migrate them using Data Pump export/import or generate the metadata from these tables and create them in the target database.

 ## Task 11: Exit SQL*Plus (SOURCE and TARGET)